Pictures of Turtles: Gallery and Info

 Understanding more about these turtles can help pet enthusiasts decide if a box turtle is right for them.

-Baby Box Turtles
+Baby Box Turtle

 When threatened, a box turtle can completely close its hinged shell to stay safe from predators.
 Young children and curious turtle owners should be warned that the turtle's shell is very strong.
 It can be very painful if a finger is trapped when the shell closes, and the shell cannot be forced open without harming the turtle.

 Box turtles can be curious, and they enjoy activity time outdoors.
 Outdoor pens can be superb alternatives to indoor habitats, and box turtles can be kept outdoors in the appropriate climate.
 When putting the turtle outside, always check for potential predators and be sure the turtle has easy access to water and food.
+They should also have some type of hideaway to escape from the sun or rain without being boxed in their shell.

 Box turtles do not have teeth, but their jaws have hard edges that can bite through food - and fingers!
 A turtle should never be poked or cajoled into biting, and since turtles are can carry salmonella, any bites should always be washed immediately with anti-bacterial soap to be disinfected.